Skip links

 Cookie and Flavor Swaps

-If you do not have the exact cookies, you can use other chocolate sandwich cookies in the same amount and the crust will still set well.
-A vanilla sandwich cookie works too, which gives you a lighter flavor and lets the cream cheese stand out more.
+If you do not have the exact cookies, other chocolate sandwich cookies work in the same amount and the crust still sets well.
+A vanilla version gives a lighter flavor and lets the cream cheese stand out more.
+When I plan a fuller dessert table, I sometimes pair it with simple treats like cookie dough truffles so there is a mix of textures.

-You can also stir a handful of mini chocolate chips or crushed candy into the filling for more texture.
-I keep the extras modest so the cheesecake still cuts cleanly and the base flavor stays balanced.
+You can also stir in a small handful of mini chocolate chips or crushed candy for extra texture.
+I keep additions modest so the cheesecake still cuts cleanly.

 Texture Adjustments